February 1, 2017

 Given all these coworking spaces, one would certainly expect a record number of cool startup ideas being co-worked on.
 Tampa’s affordable living and its rapidly developing downtown area can’t hurt, either.

-Tech.Co took a closer look at the area ahead of the Tampa Bay Startup Week‘s February 13–17 showcase of the city’s small business community, and we’re letting our readers vote in the results.
+Tech.Co took a closer look at the area ahead of the Tampa Bay Startup Week‘s February 13–17 showcase of the city’s small business community.
 Check out the quick bios below, and let us know which startup deserves top billing.

 SavvyCard is a software-as-a-service (SaaS) platform that mass produces customizable mobile web apps, for almost any marketing or sales need.
 The company made public charity organization Tampa Bay WaVE’s list of post-revenue companies that are generating either $1 million in annual sales or have raised $1 million in a single investment round.